 Various forms of ginseng might have some efficacy.
-A crossover study with 26 participants reported that, taken while drinking, an extract of red ginseng (Panax ginseng) later reduced the sum of 15 symptom scores, compared with placebo, notably the scores for thirst, fatigue, concentration, and dizziness, though none of these symptoms were particularly severe to begin with.
+A crossover study with 26 participants reported that, taken while drinking, an extract of red ginseng (Panax ginseng) later reduced the sum of 15 symptom scores (compared to placebo) — notably the scores for thirst, fatigue, concentration, and dizziness, though none of these symptoms were particularly severe to begin with.
 Red ginseng may have anti-inflammatory properties, which may help explain some of the symptom decreases.

 Acanthopanax senticosus is often called “Siberian ginseng” (despite not being of the same family, or even the same genus, as Panax ginseng).
 A crossover study with 28 participants reported that, consumed before and after drinking, an extract of Siberian ginseng reduced the severity of nausea, dizziness, headaches, and stomach aches.
-It didn’t, however, have a significant effect on ethanol-metabolizing enzymes.
+It didn’t, however, affect ethanol-metabolizing enzymes.

 None of those six studies was ever replicated, and all suffered from limitations.
 One limitation they shared is that, for ethical reasons, the amount of alcohol they administered was enough to induce only mild hangovers — so it’s unclear what the effects on stronger hangovers would be.
 Another problem is that the researchers didn’t often make it clear how they derived their sample sizes.